wangywUST/wangywust.github.io/CourseADSP2026/lecture_2.md

 The spectral factorization framework tells us that any regular WSS process can be represented as white noise filtered through a causal minimum-phase filter.
 Three important special cases correspond to specific filter structures:

-### Interactive Comparison of AR, MA, and ARMA Spectra

-The visualization below uses a conjugate pole pair and a conjugate zero pair so that all coefficients remain real.
-Adjust their radii and angles to compare the three model classes under the same white-noise excitation:

-- **AR(2):** only the pole pair is present, producing a resonance peak near the pole angle;
-- **MA(2):** only the zero pair is present, producing a spectral notch near the zero angle;
-- **ARMA(2,2):** both pairs are present, so peaks and notches can be controlled independently.

-<iframe src="./CourseADSP2026/Fig/Chapter_2/arma_spectrum_interactive.html" width="100%" height="1080" style="border:0; border-radius:12px;" title="Interactive comparison of AR, MA, and ARMA power spectra"></iframe>

-> If the Markdown viewer blocks embedded HTML or JavaScript, open the [interactive AR/MA/ARMA spectrum explorer](./CourseADSP2026/Fig/Chapter_2/arma_spectrum_interactive.html) directly.

 ## 5.1 ARMA (Autoregressive Moving-Average) Processes

 ### Definition